julianmendez/soda/docs/README.md

 For example, it is not possible to write `x = x + 1`.
 Loops can be managed with tail recursion, or directly using streams.

-The language does not provide 'throw', 'try', and 'catch', because those commands does not follow the functional style.
+The language does not provide 'throw', 'try', and 'catch', because those commands do not follow the functional style.

 ## Static Typing